Sam-Izdat/tinycio/doc/source/howto_ccbasic.rst

 Most color correction uses *ACEScc*, so :py:meth:`.ColorCorrection.apply` expects inputs in that color space.
 :py:meth:`.ColorImage.correct` handles this conversion automatically.

-Your instructions to the the :class:`.ColorCorrection` object are persistent (they change the instance's state rather than returning a new one) and idempotent (no difference between calling :py:meth:`~.ColorCorrection.set_hue_delta()` once or five times).
+Your instructions to the :class:`.ColorCorrection` object will change the state of the instance rather than returning a new one and will all be idempotent (no difference between calling :py:meth:`~.ColorCorrection.set_hue_delta()` once or five times).
 It is recommended to use the setter functions as they perform color value conversions and check value ranges.